 1º) You need to check that your apartment comply with the following requisites:

 a) Dispose of an Occupation Licence (“Licencia de Primera Ocupación” in Spanish) and comply at all times with the technical and quality conditions required for the dwellings.
+Please be aware that failure to have the First Occupation License may lead to substantial fines so, before starting the registration process, make sure that you have this license in place (you can start by asking the administration of your community of owners, or check with your lawyer).

 b) The rooms musts have direct ventilation to the exterior or to patios and a system for darkening the windows.
 This requisite does not apply when the dwelling or the building in which it is located has been listed as Property of Cultural Interest and its level of protection does not allow carrying out any work, modification or intervention necessary to meet the requisite.